awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 For more information, see [CREATE EXTERNAL TABLE](r_CREATE_EXTERNAL_TABLE.md)\.

  *column\_type*
 The data type of the column being added\.
 For CHAR and VARCHAR columns, you can use the MAX keyword instead of declaring a maximum length\.
 MAX sets the maximum length to 4,096 bytes for CHAR or 65,535 bytes for VARCHAR\.
+The maximum size of a GEOMETRY object is 1,048,447 bytes\.
-Amazon Redshift supports the following [data types](c_Supported_data_types.md):
+Amazon Redshift supports the following [Data Types](c_Supported_data_types.md):
 + SMALLINT \(INT2\)
 + INTEGER \(INT, INT4\)
 + BIGINT \(INT8\)